BenTalagan/espeak-ng/emscripten-glaemscribe/glaemscribe-emscripten.md

 Fast recompile resources and js, in the root directory :

+- 1.a.
+If installed from source
 source ~/emsdk-portable/emsdk_set_env.sh

+- 1.b.
+If installed from brew
+=> Nothing to do

+- 2.

 make clean
 make distclean
 ./configure --prefix=/usr --without-async --without-mbrola --without-sonic